Jurai8/Projects/Polyglot/polyglot-2/README.md

 In this section the user can combine everything that they've learned, buy writing a short story or a short essay.
 They will then get evaluated based on syntax and grammer and also the length of the essay.

+## Database

+Firebase is used for the db